arcaneiceman/kraken/README.md

 Eg. If you are hosting the server on 192.168.1.2, then browser client will be available at https://192.168.1.2:8443 and the server url should be https://192.168.1.2:8443/api

 To upload password lists or dictionaries, upload them to Minio Console at <a href=http://localhost:9001>localhost:9001</a>.
-(Default U: admin P: password)
+View steps below for a detailed guide
 Otherwise, you can generate word lists dynamically using crunch.
 See crunch options and how to use them here:  <a href="http://manpages.ubuntu.com/manpages/bionic/man1/crunch.1.html">crunch man page</a>

 Kraken's server runs on <a href=http://localhost:5000>localhost:5000</a> and also hosts swagger documentation at <a href=http://localhost:5000/swagger>localhost:5000/swagger</a>.